Sales Advice To Understand Buyer Psychology

 Additionally, here are six principles that can amplify your ability to close more deals.

 Business prospects think quite differently than small business owners or salespeople.
-Remember that a prospect may have more in-depth knowledge in a specific area that they work in, but may not have a good overall picture of how it fits into the bigger picture.
-Therefore, savvy salespersons recognize the power of creating a vision in their pitch.
+Remember that a prospect may have more in-depth knowledge in a specific area in which they work, but may not have a good overview of how it fits into the big picture.
+Therefore, savvy salespersons will recognize the power of creating a vision in their pitch.

-When multiple salespersons are vying for a prospect’s business, the one salesperson that is more memorable and stands out from the rest often gets the sale.
+When multiple salespersons are vying for a prospect’s business, the salesperson that is most memorable and stands out from the rest often gets the sale.

-Everybody including prospects are curious.
+Everybody, including prospects, is curious.
 Therefore, nobody can resist a good mystery.
 Creating a bit of mystery in a sales presentation can create an intense desire in a prospect to solve a riddle and scour your content looking for the answer.

 Human nature guides our decisions.
 People tend to follow patterns and only change when they have to.
-Understanding a prospect’s motivations are key to making sales.
+Understanding a prospect’s motivations is key to making sales.

-As Malcom Gladwell said, “To achieve a word-of-mouth epidemic, a salesperson needs to be blended in with Connectors and Mavens.
+As Malcom Gladwell said, “To achieve a word-of-mouth epidemic, a salesperson must blend in with Connectors and Mavens”.